Discrimination against intersex people: Right to life

 Intersex people face genetic de-selection via pregnancy terminations and preimplantation genetic diagnosis, as well as abandonment, neglect, infanticide and murder due to their sex characteristics.
 In 2015, the Council of Europe published an Issue Paper on Human rights and intersex people, remarking:

 Intersex people's right to life can be violated in discriminatory "sex selection" and "preimplantation genetic diagnosis, other forms of testing, and selection for particular characteristics".
 Such de-selection or selective abortions are incompatible with ethics and human rights standards due to the discrimination perpetrated against intersex people on the basis of their sex characteristics.

 In 2015, Chinese news reported a case of abandonment of an infant, thought likely due to its sex characteristics.
 Hong Kong activist Small Luk reports that this is not uncommon, in part due to the historic imposition of a policy of one child per family.
 Cases of infanticide, attempted infanticide, and neglect have been reported in China, Uganda and Pakistan.

 Kenyan reports suggest that the birth of an intersex infant may be viewed as a curse.
 In 2015, it was reported that an intersex Kenyan adolescent, Muhadh Ishmael, was mutilated and later died.
 Ishmael had previously been described as a curse on his family.

 Medical

-In places with accessible healthcare systems, intersex people face harmful practices including involuntary or coercive treatment, and in places without such systems, infanticide, abandonment and mutilation may occur.
+In places with accessible healthcare systems, intersex people may be subjected to social or medical practices that human rights organizations describe as harmful, including involuntary or coercive treatment.
+In places without accessible healthcare systems, reports have found cases of infanticide, abandonment and non consensual procedures.